Nutrient-Dense Snacks | Avoiding Trouble Foods | Support

 Experiment by making baked goods using almond flour instead of white flour and cutting back on the sugar.
 By creating treats from scratch, you’ll have more control over the ingredients.

-For those who prefer salty, fried foods that are high in fat (think French fries and potato chips), other options can satisfy your cravings without exacerbating your MS symptoms.
+For those who prefer salty, fried foods that are high in fat (think french fries and potato chips), other options can satisfy your cravings without worsening your MS symptoms.
 Consider crispy dehydrated vegetable snacks, like beet or kale chips.
 With an air fryer, you can make your own sweet potato fries with a fraction of the salt and oil.

 Changing snacking habits can be hard on anyone, so it may also help to have a bit of extra help.
 Consider asking your health care provider for a referral to a registered dietitian who can support you in making positive dietary changes.